Village Aling The Way To Jiri To Everest Trekking

 Kathmandu to Jiri Route

-The route from Jiri to Everest Base Camp is the historic and original route of the trek.
-The legendary trail was once walked by Sir Edmund Hillary and Tenzing Norgay before their historic 1953 Everest summit.
+The route from Jiri to Everest Base Camp is the historic, original trek.
+Sir Edmund Hillary and Tenzing Norgay once walked the legendary trail before their historic 1953 Everest summit.
 Before the establishment of the Lukla Airport, all expeditions to Everest had to go through Jiri.
-The route was once called a “Gateway to Everest.”
+The route was once called a "Gateway to Everest."

-The journey starts with an 8-10 hour bus ride from Kathmandu to Jiri heading eastward towards Bhaktapur via Araniko Highway.
-The condition of the road is quite bumpy offers glimpse of terraced fields, rivers, and traditional villages, giving you a taste of the vibrant Nepalese landscape and taking you to the Dolakha district.
+The journey starts with an 8-10-hour bus ride from Kathmandu to Jiri, heading eastward towards Bhaktapur via the Araniko Highway.
+The road is quite bumpy, offering glimpses of terraced fields, rivers, and traditional villages, giving you a taste of the vibrant Nepalese landscape and taking you to the Dolakha district.

-From Jiri, the path leads toward several stops like Shivalaya, Junbensi, Nunthala, Bupsa, and reaches Phakding.
-From there, the modern Everest Base Camp route starts and follows the route to Namche, Tengboche, Lobuche, and then finally to EBC.
+From Jiri, the path passes several stops, including Shivalaya, Junbensi, Nunthala, and Bupsa, then reaches Phakding.
+From there, the modern Everest Base Camp route starts, following paths to Namche, Tengboche, Lobuche, and finally to EBC.
 In return, take a flight from Lukla to Kathmandu and end the trek.

-You can take a public bus, a shared jeep, or a private jeep for a drive to Jiri.
+You can take a public bus, a shared jeep, or a private jeep to Jiri.
 The cost of the transportation varies depending on your ride selection.

 Depending on your requirement, the price of the 19-day Jiri to Everest Base Camp varies.
 However, the price range of accommodation and food facilities during your trek is almost constant.

-If you want high-end accommodation facilities and a helicopter ride to KTM-Lukla-KTM, the cost becomes high compared to a regular trek.
+If you want high-end accommodation and a helicopter ride to KTM-Lukla-KTM, the cost is higher than for a regular trek.
 If you want to trek without compromising on any service, it costs more.

-Contact us, Boundless Adventure and inform us about your requirements.
+Contact Boundless Adventure and inform us of your requirements.
 Based on that, we will design the itinerary.
-We are always accessible and can provide various services.
+We are always accessible and can provide a range of services.

 Major Attraction of the Trek